 The Athena X-ray observatory is the second large mission (L2) of ESA's Cosmic Vision-programme.
-Athena is scheduled to launch in 2031.
+Athena is scheduled to launch in the early 2030s.
 The space telescope will answer two big scientific questions: How does ordinary matter glue together to form large-scale structures such as the Milky Way and clusters of galaxies?
 And how do black holes grow and influence their surroundings?

-Athena will observe the hot universe for 5 years, with a possible 5-year extension.
+Athena will observe the hot universe for at least four years.
 The telescope will carry two instruments: the camera annex spectrometer X-ray Integral Field Unit (X-IFU) and the Wide Field Imager (WFI).
-SRON is co-Principal Investigator for X-IFU and carries out the parallel development of back-up ultra-sensitive detector arrays for X-IFU.
+SRON is co-Principal Investigator for X-IFU.
+Our hardware contribution to X-IFU is the focal plane assembly including its cold electronics.
+SRON also carries out the parallel development of back-up ultra-sensitive detector arrays for X-IFU.

 To answer the two big scientific questions mentioned above, Athena will map and study large-scale gas structures in the Universe and survey supermassive black holes and explore high-energy astrophysical events such as supernova explosions and energetic stellar flares.